lajoshanostra/powershell_scripts/start-stop-work/README.md

 This repository contains PowerShell scripts designed to automate the setup and teardown of a work environment.
 The scripts utilize various functions stored in `functions-work.ps1`.

+### Usage:

+1. Edit the values in `functions-work.ps1` to match your environment.
+2. Run `start-work.ps1` to set up your work environment.
+3. Run `stop-work.ps1` to tear down the work environment.

 ### `functions-work.ps1`

 This script serves as a function library for `start-work.ps1` and `stop-work.ps1`.
 Before using the main scripts, ensure that you replace placeholder values in the script to match your specific environment.
 Key variables to update include: